zapabob/ROCm/docs/deploy/docker.md

 ### Base images

 <https://github.com/RadeonOpenCompute/ROCm-docker> hosts images useful for users
-wishing to build their own containers levaraging ROCm.
+wishing to build their own containers leveraging ROCm.
 The built images are available from [Docker Hub](https://hub.docker.com/u/rocm).
-In particular `rocm/rocm-terminal` is a small image with the prequisites to build HIP applications, but does not include any libraries.
+In particular `rocm/rocm-terminal` is a small image with the prerequisites to build HIP applications, but does not include any libraries.

 ### Applications